Tropical Dry Forest Volunteer Projects in Costa Rica

 The park also has a fully equipped kitchen next to the dining room.
 The Projects Abroad cook, Meicel, is very friendly and will always be happy to make special meals for people who have any specific food requirements.
 She is always on board to help anyone improve their Spanish or their dancing!

 Just outside the park's protection limits (about 5 minutes’ walk), although still on the park's land, there is a large football field which is free to use.
 There is also a small bar with a swimming pool which volunteers can use for a small fee.
 The park possesses a breath-taking look-out point which offers impressive views of the valleys of the Tempisque River and some of the islands in the Gulf of Nicoya.
 Many of Costa Rica’s beautiful Pacific beaches are in easy reach of the nearby town of Nicoya.

-You can join the Conservation & Environment project in Costa Rica for two or three weeks if you don't have time to join us for four weeks or more.
+You can join the Conservation & Environment project in Costa Rica for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely on a variety of conservation activities please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
 Volunteers joining the Conservation & Environment project for just one week should arrive at a weekend.